-Given that method, what specific results would define the evaluation condition (i.e. trigger for downstream action)?
-Methods should be sequential, or at least explicitly consider a temporal component (e.g., via sequences of batched data).
-This is because AIRs should be accessible to reporters at any time (rather than within the scope of a centralized study with a defined start and end date), as well as the classic distribution shift problem: users' needs in relation to an evaluated system will change over time, as will the system itself.
-In \citet{dai2025individual}, the method is formalized as a sequential hypothesis test with type-I error control.
-Therefore, the evaluation result that triggers action is exactly when the ``null hypothesis'' of no overrepresented subgroups can be rejected at level $\alpha$.
-A failed hypothesis test might, for instance, prompt further inquiry into the reported harm for a particular subgroup.
+Given that method, what specific results would trigger downstream action?
+Ideally, methods should explicitly consider a temporal component.
+This is because AIRs should be accessible to reporters at any time (rather than within a centralized study with defined start and end dates), as well as the classic distribution shift problem: users' needs in relation to an evaluated system will change over time, as will the system itself.